Opheodrys aestivus: Predation

 Predators of the rough green snake include birds and other snakes, such as the eastern racer (Coluber constrictor) and the eastern king snake (Lampropeltis getula).
 They can also be infected by parasites including the Cryptosporidium species.
-The rough green snake also does not exhibit any predator-resistance capabilities besides fleeing.
+The rough green snake also does not exhibit any predator-resistance capabilities besides fleeing, however they rely heavily on their camouflage.
 They often undergo a lot of stress due to human presence.